instaloader/instaloader/docs/contributing.rst

 few things to consider:

-- Base your Pull Request on the ``master`` branch if it fixes a bug, or the ``upcoming/v4.X`` (if it exists at the moment of submitting the PR) branch otherwise.
+- Base your Pull Request on the ``master`` branch if it fixes a bug, or the ``upcoming/v4.X`` branch (if it exists at the moment of submitting the PR) otherwise.

-- We use `Pylint <https://www.pylint.org/>`__ for error and syntax checking of the source and `MyPy <https://github.com/python/mypy>`__ for type checking (Note that sometimes it might be better to disable a warning rather than adapting the code to a tool's desires).
+- We use `Pylint <https://www.pylint.org/>`__ for error and syntax checking of the source and `MyPy <https://github.com/python/mypy>`__ for type checking.
+  Beware that sometimes it might be better to disable a warning rather than adapting the code to a tool's desires.

 - The documentation source is located in the ``docs`` folder.
 The file ``cli-options.rst`` is merely an RST-formatted copy of ``instaloader --help``